Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/2-project-setup/+page.md

 }
 ```

-However, looping through an array that can grow indefinetely can lead to performance issues and calling this function if there are for example, hundresds of claimers, will become cost prohibitive and cause a Denial Of Service (DOS).
+However, looping through an array that can grow indefinetely can lead to **performance issues** and calling this function.
+If there are for example, hundresds of claimers, will become cost prohibitive and will cause a Denial Of Service (DOS).
 Merkle trees will help solving this issue.

 ### Merkle Trees and Proofs

-Merkle Trees is the data structure that allows us to manage and verify large sets of data efficiently, while Merkle Proofs can help to prove that some piece of data is contained within a group of data.
+Merkle Trees is the data structure that allows us to manage and verify large sets of data efficiently, while Merkle Proofs can help to prove that some piece of data is contained within a group.

 [Back to top](#top)